jbarnes850/Filecoin-Starter-Kits/src/raas-starter-kit/README.md

 This repository consists of two components to build a tool to renew or replicate storage deals.

 * DealStatus Contract: a smart contract to query the status of storage deals.
-* eventListener.js: a demo RaaS aplication that renew, replicate, or repair storage deals when necessary.
+* eventListener.js: a demo RaaS application that renews, replicates, or repairs storage deals when necessary.

+For a comprehensive overview of the kit's structure and workflow, please refer to the following flowcharts:

+* [RaaS Starter Kit - Main Components](RaaS%20Starter%20Kit%20-%20Main%20Components.md): Provides a visual representation of the key components in this starter kit.
+* [RaaS Starter Kit - Job Handling Flow](RaaS%20Starter%20Kit%20-%20Job%20Handling%20Flow.md): Illustrates the step-by-step process of how jobs are handled in the RaaS system.

+These visual guides offer a clear understanding of the kit's architecture and the job handling process.

-Please refer to this [doc](https://www.notion.so/pl-strflt/Data-FVM-234b7f4c17624cd8b972f92806732ca9) to understand more.
+For more detailed information, please refer to this [documentation](https://www.notion.so/pl-strflt/Data-FVM-234b7f4c17624cd8b972f92806732ca9).

 ## Cloning the Repo